nkcondon/Surf-s_Up/README.md

 ![image](https://user-images.githubusercontent.com/89953246/139585989-b6882caa-5e43-48aa-9e56-1fca348e050e.png)

 SQLAlchemy was used to connect, create a new model(schema), create classes(reflect) and query the database to perform the analysis.
-The next requirement was to filter the database for June temperatures and using the "extract function".
+The next requirement was to filter the database for June temperatures adding the "extract function".